 An even bigger issue is the fact that traditional analytics is not “unified.”

-In other words, each department and business unit uses their own patchwork analytics (either through spreadsheets or BI tools), without easy access to accurate data from other departments.
-By not Integrating key functions of the business, retailers are left in the position where the left hand doesn’t know what the right hand is doing.
+In other words, each department and business unit uses its own patchwork analytics (either through spreadsheets or BI tools), without easy access to accurate data from other departments.
+By not Integrating key functions of the business, retailers are left in a position where the left-hand doesn’t know what the right hand is doing.

 - Sell off existing inventory at a discounted price